-Early one morning in 2002, DP went out to his red “92” 4×4 Chevy truck to retrieve his cell phone.
-Dressed in his usual garb of faded starched jeans, a denim shirt and, his signature Roper boots he had not bothered to grab a jacket or wear a cap.
+Early one morning in 1998 or 1999, DP went out to his red “92” 4×4 Chevy truck to retrieve his cell phone.
+Dressed in casual garb of faded starched jeans, a denim shirt and, Roper boots he had not bothered to grab a jacket or wear a cap.

 He felt devoid of any feelings that morning.
 “Oh, I’m just ticked.
 But I feel empty inside and I feel as if I’m in a bottomless pit.
 Anyhow, I’m glad and relieved our relationship ended.”

 “Mama, some stray dog came from out of no where and must have slept under my truck last night.
 I found it when I went to get my phone.
 It looks awfully dirty and skinny.
 Its coat is matted with pieces of sticks and burs.
-What am I supposed to do with it?”
+What should I do with it?”

 Within a few minutes, he had put his belt around the skinny neck of the waif, led it inside and placed a dusty sleeping bag on the floor.
 Without any coaxing, it plopped down on the bag with a soft groaning sound.
 He watched the dog for a moment as it moved its muzzle back and forth on the bed.
 He could see the dog was watching him as much as he was watching it.
 He took a few steps back to get a better look as the little dog’s eyes followed his every move.